History of Zach LaVine in Timeline

 Zach LaVine

 Zach LaVine is an American professional basketball player currently playing for the Sacramento Kings in the NBA.
-Drafted 13th overall by the Minnesota Timberwolves in 2014, LaVine quickly gained recognition for his athleticism, particularly as a two-time Slam Dunk Contest champion.
-His career reached new heights with the Chicago Bulls, where he earned NBA All-Star selections in 2021 and 2022, showcasing his scoring prowess and all-around game.
-He further cemented his status as an elite player by winning a gold medal as a member of the 2020 U.S. Olympic team in Tokyo.
+Drafted 13th overall in 2014 by the Minnesota Timberwolves, LaVine gained prominence through his athleticism and scoring ability.
+He is a two-time NBA Slam Dunk Contest champion and earned NBA All-Star selections in 2021 and 2022 while playing for the Chicago Bulls.
+LaVine's accomplishments also include winning a gold medal as a member of the 2020 U.S. Olympic team in Tokyo.

 March 10, 1995: Zach LaVine's Birth

 On March 10, 1995, Zachary Thomas LaVine was born.
-He is now a professional basketball player for the Sacramento Kings in the NBA.
+He is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).

 Others born on this day/year

-In 2013, Zach LaVine started attending the University of California, Los Angeles (UCLA) and played basketball for coach Ben Howland.
+In 2013, Zach LaVine attended the University of California, Los Angeles (UCLA) and played for coach Ben Howland for the 2013 season.

-In 2013, as a senior, Zach LaVine was named the 2013 Associated Press Washington state player of the year and Washington Mr. Basketball.
+In 2013, as a senior, Zach LaVine averaged 28.5 points, 3.4 rebounds, and 2.5 assists per game, and was named the 2013 Associated Press Washington state player of the year and Washington Mr. Basketball.
 He was also recognized nationally as a first-team Parade All-American.

 January 26, 2014: Shooting Slump

-Beginning on January 26, 2014, Zach LaVine went through a six-game shooting slump where he made just 7 of 36 shots from the field.
+Beginning on January 26, 2014, Zach LaVine endured a six-game shooting slump where he made just 7 of 36 shots from the field.

 On April 16, 2014, Zach LaVine declared for the NBA draft, forgoing his final three years of college eligibility.